ckw017/ckw017.github.io/_posts/2026-07-07-Dodecahedra.md

     * Add the canonical form of the `|` structure to the set of N+1 edge structures.
 * Continue until you construct the "complete" dodecahedron where all 30 edges are present.

-The following diagram shows steps used to obtain build canonical forms of all connected structures up to 5 edges via this approach:
+The following diagram shows the steps used to build the canonical forms of all connected structures up to 5 edges via this approach:

 <center><img src="/images/dodecahedra/layers.jpg" style="max-height:75vh">